clouds2/clouds2.github.io/_posts/2012-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and runningㅎㅎㅎㅎㅎ
+title: You're up and running
 tag: ttag1
 ---

-푸시 테스트입니다.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below :point_down:).